sods/bioinformatics/_posts/2015-11-12-week-7-introduction-and-course-tools.md

 tagline: Introduction to the Course and the Tools
 ---

-Week 7 Lecture content can be downloaded [here] (https://github.com/sods/bioinformatics/blob/gh-pages/assets/Lecture_Wk7.pdf).
+Week 7 Lecture content can be downloaded [here](https://github.com/sods/bioinformatics/blob/gh-pages/assets/Lecture_Wk7.pdf).